cjsatuforc/picasso/README.md

-# picasso
+# Picasso
-A Simple Plotter using a Scara Arm design made from 3D printed parts
+A Simple Plotter using a Scara Arm design made from 3D printed parts .